acheong08/ChatGPT/README.md

                         Your OpenAI email address
   -p PASSWORD, --password PASSWORD
                         Your OpenAI password
-  --paid                Use the paid API (Optional) --proxy PROXY         Use a proxy (Optional)
+  --paid                Use the paid API
+  --proxy PROXY         Use a proxy (e.g. socks5://IP:PORT) --insecure-auth       Use an insecure authentication method to bypass OpenAI's geo-blocking (not recommended)
 ```

 ## Developers